NHSDigital/NHSDigital-FHIR-BookingAndReferrals/guides/CopyofFHIRImplementationGuideTemplateTest/Home/Applications/BaRS-Pre-releases/BetaDeploymentGuide.page.md

 Prior to beginning the Public Beta period, end-to-end ‘smoke testing’ - testing of mission-critical processes, is undertaken on the providers’ production environments, using test patient data.
 Care must be taken at this stage to limit impact on the live services.
 The testing must be carried out in live but the service cannot technically go live (and deal with patients) until all functional tests in the Test Plan have been completed successfully.

 Evaluation of the Public Beta phase, led by the NHS England BaRS Team will inform any amendments to the Beta standard.
-Following the required updates, the standard will be uplifted to a ‘live’ (1.0) version.
+Following the required updates, the standard will be uplifted to a ‘stable’ (1.0) version.

-### Public Beta to provider adoption of V1.0 (Stable) Standard
+### Public Beta to provider adoption of V1.0 (stable) Standard

-Once a stable version of a BaRS application is published (version 1.0 and above) and NHS England has agreed for progression to full rollout, system suppliers should agree a schedule for development and subsequent rollout with NHS England and individual Providers, This will be in line with national and regional policy abd may include compliance dates to align with the Information Standards Notice or appropriate procurement frameworks.
+Once a stable version of a BaRS application is published (version 1.0 and above) and NHS England has agreed for progression to full rollout, system suppliers should agree a schedule for development and subsequent rollout with NHS England and individual providers.This will be in line with national and regional policy and may include compliance dates to align with the Information Standards Notice or appropriate procurement frameworks.

 For Providers that have participated in the Beta phase, further change and training activities may be required alongside testing prior to implementing the uplifted 1.0 and above version of the standard.
 This should be agreed with system suppliers.
 The supplier should uplift and deploy this version within 3 months of publication.